Panda-Shawn/DYNAIL/README.md

 ### Modifications

 Then `imitation/examples`, `imitation/src/imitation/algorithms/adversarial` and `imitation/src/imitation/util` can be replaced with the folders provided in this repo.
+What's more, we use [mujoco-py v2.1.2.14](https://github.com/openai/mujoco-py/tree/v2.1.2.14) instead of mujoco-py v1.5 for all experiments in the paper.

 ## Usage
 For example, we train DYNAIL in BrokenHumanoid-v3 with expert demonstrations from Humanoid-v3.